fleetpin/graphql-builder/README.md

 ```

 ## Inheritance
-To create an inheritance object you can use `interface` or `abstract class` you also need to add the `@Entity` annotation to the parent as well
+To create an inheritance type you can use `interface` or `abstract class` you need to add the `@Entity` annotation to the parent as well.
+Without that annotation inherited methods will be directly added to the type

 ```java
 @Entity